 To prevent planning undertaken to circumvent the prescribed transfer limits related to IPPs, the 2019 Budget proposes to prohibit IPPs from providing retirement benefits in respect of past years of employment that were pensionable service under a defined benefit plan of an employer other than the IPP’s participating employer (or its predecessor employer).
 Any assets transferred from a former employer’s defined benefit plan to an IPP that relate to benefits provided in respect of prohibited service will be considered to be a non-qualifying transfer that is required to be included in the income of the member for income tax purposes.
 This measure applies to pensionable service credited under an IPP on or after 19 March 2019.

-About the Author: Alexandra Neacsu Monkhouse is a Partner at Monkhouse law dealing with the intersection of taxation and employment law.
+About the Author: Alexandra Neacsu Monkhouse is an employment lawyer and partner at Monkhouse Law dealing with the intersection of taxation and employment law.